Luke Coddington

 Luke Coddington (born 6 June 1995) is an English former professional footballer who played as a goalkeeper.

-Career
+Club career

 Middlesbrough

 Coddington signed for Middlesbrough as a youth at the age of nine.
 After spending a month on loan at Guisborough Town in 2014, Coddington was released in 2016.

 Huddersfield Town

 After his release, Coddington signed for then Championship club Huddersfield Town as a free agent.

 Loan to Wrexham

 In 2016, Coddington joined Wrexham on a month-long loan as cover for injured goalkeepers Chris Dunn and Shwan Jalal.

 Northampton Town

 In 2017, Coddington joined League One club Northampton Town on a free transfer, signing a two-year deal with the club.
 He made his debut in a 4–1 home defeat to Peterborough United.

 Return to Wrexham

 In September 2017, Coddington re-joined Wrexham, again on a month-long loan.
 He returned to Northampton in October, remaining unbeaten in his five games for Wrexham.

 He was one of eight players released by Northampton at the end of the 2018–19 season.